How to Create Ubuntu EC2 Instance on AWS free Tier?

 A pop-up window will appear that will ask you to select an existing key pair or create a new key pair.
 If you don’t have any key pair, select “Create a new key pair” and give it a name, then download the key pair and save it in a secure location.

-Create a new key pair
+create a new key pair

 Give your key pair a name.
 I gave it roosho.
 Select key pair type RSA.
 In my case I want to use PuTTY.
 That’s why I selected .ppk.
 If you want to use OpenSSH, you can select .pem.
 Then Press Create key pair.